Battle of Jean-Rabel: Aftermath

 These operations firmly established British control of the waters around Saint-Domingue, eliminating a significant opponent in the French Harmonie and destroying a port used frequently by privateers to store their prizes.
 It was not enough however to solidify the British presence in Saint-Domingue and by 1798 British forces withdrew entirely from the colony.
 Pigot, Ogilvy and Parker all sent despatches to the Admiralty recounting the action, although historian William James notes that Pigot neglected to give credit by name to the junior officers who participated in the operation.
-Pigot was a notoriously unpopular officer – six months later he would be beaten and stabbed to death by his own crew in the infamous Hermione mutiny.
+Pigot was a notoriously unpopular officer – six months later he would be beaten, stabbed and thrown overboard by his own crew in the infamous HMS Hermione mutiny.